EN TR

 Conclusion

 Machines can dream buildings.
 Not copies of what they've seen, but genuinely new forms that physics accepts.
-With 68% structural validity and 12-18% material savings, AI-assisted design isn't a future prospect.
-It's working now.
+In our simulation runs: 68% structural validity, 12-18% material savings.
+The honest gap is between a form that passes FEA and a building you can detail; closing that gap is the work ahead.

 Limitations